 I was surprised how much I missed the familiar “splunk” sound of my waste hitting the toilet water.
 (Can you tell I’m a ‘3’ on the Bristol Stool Chart?).
-It felt like squatting over a portal to nothingness, and when I peered into the toilet — and the mound of waste deep below — I swear something stared back at me.
+It felt like squatting over a portal to nothingness, and when I peered into the toilet — and the mound of waste deep below — I swear something stared back.

 On those high fiber days, nothing makes me happier than a toilet you can firmly flush.
 But I’d gladly use a compost toilet again.

 I recently toured the warehouse of a local door-to-door compost company, hoping to get more excited about home composting.
 Local composting businesses are cropping up around the city, but this company has a competitive advantage:

 “When you leave your compost bucket outside for us, we collect it and leave you a clean one,” a member of their operations team told me.
 “Other companies simply take the scraps, and leave you with the dirty bin to deal with.”